nadavc/groovykoans/readme.md

 $ ./gradlew koan01 -Dhttp.proxyHost=[http proxy] -Dhttp.proxyPort=[http proxy port]
 ```

+#### The answers are already there!
+What's the point?  ####

+One of the perks of learning through Koans is that once your Koan is solved, you can compare your solution with
+the 'official' solution and perhaps learn from that comparison as well.
+It is also a way to make sure that the Koans
+are indeed solvable by filling in the blanks.

+For optimal learning experience, however, you should first try to solve the Koans without those solutions as reference.
+To remove the solutions, run `$ ./gradlew removeSolutions` from the root of your unzipped Koans.

 #### Are there more Koans planned?
 How will I know? ####

 These are the Koans that are currently planned: